 Reverse mortgages have gotten a bit of a bad rap.
 But are they as bad as people say?
 Can a reverse mortgage work for you?
 The short answer is: it depends on your exact situation –– and what you’re hoping to get out of a reverse mortgage.
 Reverse mortgages can be great for an older homeowner looking to get equity out of their home.
 Unlike a traditional sale, however, this equity must be paid back with interest when the home is sold or the owner passes away.
 This can surprise some older homeowners, their spouses, and their heirs, who enter reverse mortgages without fully understanding the consequences.

 That’s why, whether you or someone you love are considering a reverse mortgage, it’s important to understand their ins, outs, pros and cons.
-Here’s everything you need to know about the three types of reverse mortgages –– and why a sale-leaseback may be the better option for accessing your home equity.
+Here’s everything you need to know about the three types of reverse mortgages –– and why a sell and stay transaction may be the better option for accessing your home equity.

 What Is a Reverse Mortgage?